[This article was first published in May, 2022, and updated on May 2, 2024.]

 This pen doesn't look out of place with the modern styling of cell phones and laptops, and is as at home in a coffee shop as it is on a desk or conference table.
 The rollerball version has the iconic snowcap logo on both the cap and end finial.
 Like the Waterman Expert, the rollerball features a snap cap and the ballpoint tip extends with a smooth twist.
 Each Montblanc is marked with a unique serial number around the ring of the pen clip to thwart counterfeiting, and comes with a booklet containing this number and the stamp of your authorized Montblanc dealer.

-On the other end of the graduation pen spectrum, the Pilot Metropolitan makes a wonderful graduation gift on a budget.
+On the other end of the graduation pen spectrum, a Pilot Metropolitan or MR makes a wonderful graduation gift on a budget.
 A black Metropolitan fountain pen was my first serious pen, and I still love mine and use it all the time.
-You can never really go wrong with a Pilot Metropolitan.
-It's a well-built, quality design that will stand up to years of use, looks great, and costs under $30.
-The Metropolitan comes in fountain, rollerball, and ballpoint, and in a plethora of eye-catching colors and designs.
+You can never really go wrong with Pilot's MR Collection.
+It's a well-built, quality design that will stand up to years of use, looks great, and costs only around $30.
+The Metropolitan/MR comes in fountain, rollerball, and ballpoint, and in a plethora of eye-catching colors and designs.
 I think the simple black version looks the most sophisticated, but for a younger graduate or one with a colorful personality, you have a rainbow of options.
 This pen suits any age and any gender.

 (Pictured: Field Notes 56-Week Planner.
 This versatile datebook works best with ballpoints, rollerballs, and gel pens.)

 All three pens are metal, with premium brass matte finish barrels and polished stainless steel accents.
 The fountain pen and rollerball have snap caps.
-The fountain pen comes with ink cartridge and a simple squeeze converter so that you can use bottled inks.
+The fountain pen comes with an ink cartridge and a simple squeeze converter so that you can use bottled inks.
 A nicer converter, the Pilot CON-40, is also available to buy separately if the owner ends up wanting one later.
-All Metropolitans can be engraved, revealing the brass material beneath the colored outer coating.
-(The turquoise pen in the engraved pens image above is a Metropolitan.)
+All the pens in the MR Collection can be engraved, revealing the brass material beneath the colored outer coating.
+(The turquoise pen in the engraved pens image above is a Retro Pop MR.)

 Cross Townsend